postnerd/postbot/readme.md

 You can stop by typing 'stop'.

 #### Depth
-Analyse the given position until the search reaches a certain ply on the search tree.
+Analyze the given position until the search reaches a certain ply on the search tree.
 ```
 go depth <n>
 ```

-#### Movetime
+#### Move time
-Analyse the given position for a specified time.
+Analyze the given position for a specified time.
 ```
 go movetime <time in ms>
 ```